Sampurn44/Trustique/README.md

 ## App Customization

-You can easily customize Talkative to suit your specific needs.
+You can easily customize Trustique to suit your specific needs.
 Modify the Flutter code and Firebase configurations as required.
 You can also change the app's appearance, add new features, or integrate additional APIs.

 ## Future Enhancements

-We have exciting plans for Talkative's future.
+We have exciting plans for Trustique's future.
 Potential enhancements include:

 - Integration of an API to convert location text URLs into Google Maps screenshots.
 - Support for additional authentication methods.